1104-Soto-JoseDeJesus/VR-SIMULATOR/README.md

 in-game descriptions, jewel loadouts, troop modifiers, bonus stat overlays and a modern victory distribution chart that mirrors the simulation results.

+### Multi-sim workflow

+Select **Multi-sim** on the Army Setup tab to queue three to five armies for a round-robin evaluation.
+After confirming the dialog, run the simulation as usual—the progress bar scales to reflect every pairing and run.
+When the analysis completes, the Figures tab exposes a pairing selector so you can swap between stored histogram sets without rerunning battles.
+Multi-sim exports are separate from the single duel actions; use **Export Multi-Sim HTML** to produce an interactive report that mirrors the overall performance layout and includes per-pair charts plus in-browser army swapping controls.

 ### Jewel skills

 Press **Jewel Skills** on an army frame to assign socketed abilities.
 Each of the